rinzindorjit/b4uesports/README.md

 2. Initialize the Pi SDK in sandbox mode
 3. Use mock authentication for testing without PI_SECRET
 4. Handle CORS properly for the Pi Network sandbox environment
+5. Allow all purchases in testnet mode (no insufficient balance errors)

 ## Deployment

 ### Vercel

-The application is configured for Vercel deployment with proper CORS handling.
+The application is configured for Vercel deployment with proper CORS handling and middleware support.

 ### Netlify